Conservation Biology: Field Studies in Vietnam

 RNR 495F/595F Conservation Biology - Field Studies in Vietnam (3 units)

 Hans-Werner Herrmann, PhD, School of Natural Resources and the Environment

-Hanoi, Cuc Phuong National Park, Phong Nha Ke Bang National Park and Ha Long Bay
+Hanoi, Cuc Phuong National Park and Phong Nha Ke Bang National Park

 Globally Vietnam, including all of Indochina, has been among the least studied areas.
 Zoologically this has become apparent with the recent discovery of a number of large mammal species.
 The status of other systematic groups such as reptiles and amphibians is even more unresolved.
 Vietnam’s forests are home to a vast diversity of Southeast Asian fauna and flora, of which many charismatic species are critically endangered (including some of the most endangered primate species in the world).
 Vietnam possesses modern nature conservation legislation with current emphasis on its implementation and management of natural areas.
 A number of large national parks with impressive potential for nature conservation have recently been created.

 Students will share accommodations at different locations such as small hotels in Hanoi and smaller towns, field stations and tents at the field sites, sometimes in remote areas under primitive conditions.

 Due to the remoteness of some areas, average physical condition is required.